 If you find yourself wondering what the boundaries are for the vampires featured in What We Do in the Shadows—What happens if they’re exposed to daylight?
 Do they have to be invited into someone’s home?
 What’s the deal with garlic?—look no further than The Lost Boys, Joel Schumacher’s iconic ’80s vampire flick.
 “We stay pretty basic ’70s/’80s vampire rules, with a little bit of ’30s,” Clement told IGN.
 Unfortunately, one of Waititi’s favorite rules—about banishing a vampire from your village by stealing its socks, filling them with garlic, and tossing them into the river—somehow didn’t make the cut.

-5. The comedy in What We Do In the Shadows relies as much on moments of silence as it does on jokes.
+9. The show’s comedy relies as much on moments of silence as it does on jokes.

-The script for each episode of What We Do in the Shadows is a starting point for lots of improvisation, which is something the actors take full advantage of, whether that's with a funny line or an awkward look.
-"This show has taught me a lot about often saying nothing," star Natasia Demetriou, who plays Nadja, told Collider.
-"It's not about one person.
+The script for each episode of What We Do in the Shadows is a starting point for lots of improvisation, which is something the actors take full advantage of, whether that’s with a funny line or an awkward look.
+“This show has taught me a lot about often saying nothing,” Demetriou told Collider.
+“It’s not about one person.
 It’s about a room full of people, and making all of that balance and bounce off of each other.
-Actually, the best stuff comes from silence sometimes."
+Actually, the best stuff comes from silence sometimes.”

 The main issue with Waititi and Berry’s love of naps, according to Clement, is that beds aren’t always easy to find on the set of What We Do in the Shadows.
 “Usually when you have a house set, there’s bedrooms with beds.
 But there’s no beds on this, because it’s coffins,” Clement told The New York Times in the same interview.
 “There’s nowhere to sleep.
 So everyone’s got to really search.”